sbauza/pymeet_rolegame_with_tests/README.rst

 Quickstart :
  - run the external API using ./src/external_service/run.sh
-- issue 'qttfo' once the WSGI server is running.
+ - issue *qttfo* once the WSGI server is running.

 Incepted for the Python Grenoble Meetup on Nov 2022.